webdesserts/dots-cli/roadmap.md

 ## Responsibilities

 - should link `.bash_profile` & `.bashrc`
-- should pull down velvet, link it, and install it's plugins
+- should pull down velvet, link it, and install its plugins
 - should pull down homebrew and run `brew Bundle` across all dots

 ## Install Process